Spin squeezing in open Heisenberg spin chains: Conclusions and Summary

 \section{Conclusions and Summary}

-We studied in detail the effect of OBC on the generation of spin squeezing in one-dimensional isotropic Heisenberg spin-1/2 chains induced by the position-dependent spin-flip coupling.
+We studied in detail the effect of OBC on the generation of spin squeezing in one-dimensional isotropic Heisenberg spin-1/2 chains induced by the position-dependent spin-flip coupling with off-set phase $\phi_0$~(\ref{eq:SFCj}).
 We extended the spin-wave theory for the case of OBC using the coordinate Bethe ansatz.
 We derived analytically the effective model in terms of the collective spin operators which describe the squeezing dynamics in the weak coupling regime.
 The resulting effective model obtained differs significantly from the one under PBC and, therefore, provides an example when the boundaries significantly modify the dynamics of the system.
-To classify the squeezing scenarios, we distinguished two cases depending on the commensurability of the coupling phase~$\phi$.
+To classify the squeezing scenarios, we distinguished two cases depending on the commensurability of the coupling phase~$\phi$ for well-defined off-set phase $\phi_0=\phi(N+1)/2$.
 When the coupling phase is commensurate, the dynamics of spin squeezing is well captured by the non-isotropic TACT if $\phi\ne\pi$ and OAT for $\phi= \pi$.
-The most general non-commensurate phase still gives rise to the simulation of a squeezing model although not a conventional one.
-Our analytical predictions were confirmed by the full numerical simulations.
+The most general case of non-commensurate phase $\phi$ and arbitrary off-set phase $\phi_0$ still gives rise to the simulation of a squeezing model although not a conventional one.
+It is in contrary to the PBC case where the OAT model is simulated by the system independently of $\phi$.
+Our analytical predictions were confirmed by the full many-body numerical simulations.

 The results presented here show how to produce entangled states in the isotropic spin-1/2 Heisenberg chains with nearest-neighbor interactions.
 This is possible by the addition of the position-dependent spin-flip coupling that is weak enough to maintain the dynamics within the Dicke manifold and strong enough to excite spin waves that are extended over the entire system, allowing "effective" all-to-all interaction between the individual spins.
 It is also worth adding that the dynamics of generated spin-squeezed states can be frozen at a desired time just by turning off the spin-flipping term.
 The results obtained can be verified experimentally by current state-of-the-art experiments with ultra-cold atoms.